selfdual-brain/dexter-manual/source/07-executors.rst

 Dexter.

 An executor can be seen as a manager of position's lifetime.
 More specifically, the goal of an executor is to satisfy traders so that their orders are (eventually) filled.
-Because a filling can be partial, a lifetime of a position can comprise several swaps.
+Because a filling can be partial, the lifetime of a position can comprise several swaps.
 It is the executor who decides about the chronology of swaps to be performed.

 Technically, an executor is a piece of software responsible for deciding what will be the next swap to execute.

-Within the universe of possible executor algorithms, we distinguish a subset most interesting to us.
-We will say that an executor is **fair-play** if the following conditions hold:
+Within the universe of possible executor algorithms, we will focus on a subset satisfying certain "natural" rules that we collectively call **fair-play** conditions:

 **Rule #1: Exchange in not biased on traders**

-Swaps sequence for a position depends only on the market state and the position parameters.
-In particular, it does NOT depend on any traders data.
+Swaps sequence for a position depends on the market state but does not depend on the identity of traders.

-In lame terms it means that all traders are considered "equal" by the executor - i.e. front the perspective of an executor a trader is seen as "just an account number" (similar concept to "all citizens are considered equal by law in a democracy"), and there is no extra bonus or preference in executing swaps based on account number.
+In lame terms it means that all traders are considered "equal" by the executor - i.e. from the perspective of an executor, any trader is seen as "just an account number" (similar concept to "all citizens are considered equal by law in a democracy") and there is no extra bonus or preference in executing swaps based on account number.

-**Rule #2: Higher limit price implies higher priority**
+**Rule #2: Orders execution prioritize traders happy to accept less attractive exchange rate**

-A trader ready to pay more is served first.
+A trader ready to pay less attractive (for him) price is served first.

-**Rule #3: Longer waiting implies higher priority**
+**Rule #3: In case of the same declared exchange rate, execution priority should favor older order**

 In case of a tie in rule #3, a trader waiting longer is served first.

 Notation
 --------

-This chapter is the only mathematically-involved part of Dexter documentation.
-We assume set theory (ZCF) and basic mathematical notation (first-order logic).
+This chapter is the most mathematically-involved part of Dexter documentation.
+We assume basic set theory (ZFC) and basic mathematical notation (first-order logic) knowledge.

 On top of this we borrow from TLA+ the syntax for records, i.e.:

- - :math:`[a \mapsto 1, b \mapsto true, c \mapsto "snake"]` - this is a sample record
+ - :math:`[a \mapsto 1.0023, b \mapsto true, c \mapsto 'snake']` - this is a sample record
  - :math:`[a: String, b: Boolean, c: String]` - this is a set of records with given structure
- - :math:`e.h` - the :math:`h` field of record :math:`e`
+ - :math:`e.h` - this is how we reference :math:`h` field in record :math:`e`

-We explicitly mark introduction of new symbols by using symbol :math:`triangleq` at the beginning:
+We explicitly mark introduction of new symbols by using symbol :math:`\triangleq` at the beginning:

 :math:`a \triangleq 2`

-In such case equality sign is just the market of where the definition begins.
+In such case equality sign is just the marker of where the definition begins.

 We use :math:`where` keyword as a syntax sugar for subset selection in definitions.
 This:

-:math:`A \triangleq SomePossiblyLongSetDefinition \ where \forall{x in SomeSet} SomeCondition(x)`
+:math:`A \triangleq SomePossiblyLongSetDefinition \ where \ \forall{x \in SomeSet} SomeCondition(x)`

 is supposed to mean: